Camille Turner, Globetrotting TEFL Teacher in South AmericaBy Bridge

-You mentioned that you have taught English online.
-Can you tell us more?Yes, I teach online for two different companies.
+Yes, I teach online for two different companies.
 I teach for Speaken, which is a French company where I give conversation lessons to adults (usually in France).
 I can teach as many hours as I want for them, and I usually do around five each week.
 I’ve been with them since living in Paris; I found their ad when they were just starting up two years ago.

 The other online company for whom I teach is Magic Ears.
 They are a wonderful Chinese company, and I teach classes with up to four students at a time.
 The ages that I’ve taught have ranged from 2-14.
-They recruited me when they found my resume on Indeed, but the only reason I was qualified to teach for them was because I had already received my TEFL certification from Bridge, as they require all teachers to be certified.
+They recruited me when they found my resume on Indeed, but the only reason I was qualified to teach for them was because I had already received my online TEFL certification from Bridge, as they require all teachers to be certified.
 I have to wake up very early to teach for them because there’s a 13-hour time difference, but I absolutely love my job as the kids are adorable and the platform and curriculum are really interactive.
 I try to teach a minimum of 60 classes a month for them.